-TPP Framework is the result of the experience acquired by TPP over the years: a proprietor method for realising amusement parks built around profitability.
+TPP Framework is the result of the experience acquired by TPP over the years: a proprietor method for the development of amusement parks built around profitability.

 Team Park Project has vast experience in developing amusement parks and can work in coordination with other work teams in international and multi-cultural environments.

 Concept Design is an extremely crucial phase that plays a big role in the success (or failure) of an amusement park.
 Concept Design is the creative phase by definition.
 You start giving life to a story, and to its main characters, which contribute to creating the general theme of the park.
 The bubble design is used to define the park areas and programme the relative visitor flows.
 In this phase, we prepare moodboards and look&feels that are fundamental instruments to align the client’s expectations with the ideas of the designer.
 According to the target and theme, we select the rides and prepare the masterplan of the park.
 In this phase, we also start studying the mascots, the logo, and all the elements that help create the desired atmosphere such as street furniture, and signage.

 Once the Concept is approved by the client and other relevant stakeholders, TPP moves on to the first architectural planning phase, i.e., the Schematic Design, where all the elements conceptualized (attractions, buildings, squares, and other items) are refined further.
 Moreover, in this phase, the preliminary schemes of all the systems and the standard attractions’ foundation designs are prepared (they will be calculated and engineered during the Design Development phase).
 It is in the best interest of the customer that the Schematic Design is prepared by the same team that worked on the Concept to ensure that there is no waste of resources.